fedir/fedir/README.md

 ### Hi there 👋

-My name is Fedir RYKHTIK and I'm an open source developer and enthusiast from France.
-Currently I'm looking for new opportunities.
+French software developer.
+Currently looking for new opportunities.

 ### Professional interests